Ali Keda: Political career

 Keda initially worked with local councils.
 Under the administration of Fawaz Hilal formed in November 2018, Keda served as Deputy Minister of the Interior for Administrative Affairs and Public Relations.
 Following the resignation of Hilal's cabinet at the completion of its one-year term, Keda was given thirty days to present a new government to the General Shura Council.
 On 18 November 2019, Keda's government was approved by the General Shura Council and he was elected prime minister, winning 65% of the vote.
 Shortly after his appointment, he pledged to tackle the surge in the number of internally displaced persons in Idlib.

 On 23 March 2020, Keda tasked Abdullah al-Shawi with chairing an emergency committee intended to coordinate the administration's response to the COVID-19 pandemic in Syria.
 He was criticised for attending meetings without a face mask.

 In an interview with Le Temps, Keda appealed to the international community to deliver humanitarian assistance to Idlib in coordination with the Salvation Government.
 He also called on the European Union to "recognize the reality of the situation in Syria," stating that Bashar al-Assad's government was "terrorist."

 On 1 December 2020, Keda was re-elected as prime minister by the General Shura Council, winning 81% of the vote.
 The vote was criticized by opposition activists who compared his appointment with that of Syrian prime minister Hussein Arnous.

 Fall of the Assad regime and the Syrian transitional government

 Following the fall of the Assad regime in December 2024, Ali Keda appeared together with Ahmed al-Sharaa in both meetings with both domestic and international delegations to the Syrian caretaker government.

-On 19 January 2025, Keda was appointed as Minister of Interior in the Syrian caretaker government.
+On 19 January 2025, Keda was appointed as Minister of Interior in the Syrian caretaker government until the caretaker government was replaced by the Syrian Transitional Government on 29 March 2025.
+On 26 May 2025, Keda was appointed as Assistant Secretary-General to the Presidency for the Cabinet Affairs, serving under Secretary-General to the Presidency to Maher al-Sharaa and Abdul Rahman al-Aama.